Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/managing_identity_provider_configuration/role_assignments.md

 1. Click the **Actions** (**...**) menu from the Identity Provider page, and then select **Test Mapped Attributes**.
 A modal dialog displays.
 2. Select a **User** and **Attribute**, and then click **Check User Attribute**.
-3. Verify that the attribute mapper has stored the expected value on a user from the last time they logged into the platform.
+3. Verify that the attribute mapper has stored the expected value on a user from the last time they signed in to the platform.

     ![Test Mapped Attributes modal](/Images/test_mapped_attributes_filled.png)